Tangra, Kolkata: History

 The East India Company obtained from the Mughal emperor Farrukhsiyar, in 1717, the right to rent from 38 villages surrounding their settlement.
 Of these 5 lay across the Hooghly in what is now Howrah district.
 The remaining 33 villages were on the Calcutta side.
 After the fall of Siraj-ud-daulah, the last independent Nawab of Bengal, it purchased these villages in 1758 from Mir Jafar and reorganised them.
 These villages were known en-bloc as Dihi Panchannagram and Tangra was one of them.
 It was considered to be a suburb beyond the limits of the Maratha Ditch.

 In the eastern fringes of Kolkata, the neighbourhoods such as Tangra, Tiljala, Topsia and Dhapa, were populated largely with people who migrated from poverty-ridden and caste-ridden villages, in Bihar and Uttar Pradesh.
 They came with dreams of a better life but landed in the slums with open drains, pigsties, factory chimneys and pungent chemicals.
 They found work in the tanneries and factories, and also engaged in menial work.
 A big proportion of them were Chamars, but there also were Doms, Dosads, Mehtars and Kahars.
 They were all Harijans and they formed a majority.
-They escaped from the petty persecution they faced in their villages but were far removed from the mainstream of urban life and culture.
-They have been here, living in depressing conditions, for more than a century.
+They escaped from persecution they faced in their villages but were far removed from the mainstream of urban life and culture.
+The Cha Project is designed to preserve Tiretta Bazaar and develop Tangra.